 The author is indebted to Rod Nelson, who offered several valuable suggestions during his peer review of this essay.

 Nieto Fernández, Severo.
-Conrado Marrero, El Premier, Editorial Científico-Téchnica (Havana), 2000.
+Conrado Marrero, El Premier (Havana: Editorial Científico-Téchnica, 2000).

 Peary, Gerald.
-“Gerald Peary on Conrado Marrero,” Cult Baseball Players—The Greats, the Flakes, the Weird, and the Wonderful, Simon Schuster, 1990.
+“Gerald Peary on Conrado Marrero,” Cult Baseball Players—The Greats, the Flakes, the Weird, and the Wonderful (New York: Simon Schuster, 1990).

 Rucker, Mark and Peter C. Bjarkman.
-Smoke—The Romance and Lore of Cuban Baseball, Total Sports Illustrated, 1999.
+Smoke—The Romance and Lore of Cuban Baseball (New York: Total Sports Illustrated, 1999).